aanarchy/meme-bot/README.md

 This is my personal discord bot.

 ### To do:
+- Reinforce mute command with better permission checks
+- Improve join command to be able to specify channel
-- Add mod log for role updating
+- Add voting for skip command
-- Make searching more intuitive by removing the need for using quotation marks via args
-- Fix volume
-- Add emoticons to spice up responses
+- Add loop command
 - Add specific user targeted clear commands
-- Fix tempban and tempmute timers
+- Implement tempban and tempmute
+- Implement custom help command